GiuliaPaggi/MiniDT_online_monitor/README.md

 #### Instantaneous rate
-The plot shows the rate in the last 30s of data taking.
-It can help identify external sources of noise.
+- per channel: the plot shows the rate in the last 30s of data taking.
+It can help identify transient external sources of noise.

+-2D: the plot shows the rate on a 2D map, each rectangle represents one of the chamber cells.
+It can help identify channels with high transient noise.

 #### Cumulative timebox
 The plot shows the time difference between the scintillator signal and the chamber response.
 It depends on the drift time of the electrons in the cells and it can help to identify problems in the gas distribution inside the chamber.